UVLabs/location-picker-at-checkout-for-woocommerce/readme.txt

 == Changelog ==

+= 1.6.8 =
+* [New PRO] Option to set min and max order total for Shipping Cost by Region feature.
+* [New PRO] Duration for travel is now displayed on admin order page when making use of any of the Shipping Cost by Distance workflows.
+* [Fix PRO] Coordinates were not getting saved when creating Saved Addresses in some rare configurations.
+* [Fix PRO] Shipping Cost by Range feature would not return the shipping price when no "Cost per Unit Distance" value was set in the main settings.
+* [Improvement PRO] Add column for customer's Region in the order page view.
+* [Improvement PRO] Prevent duplicate event listeners from being appended to map actions when making use of Saved Addresses feature.
+* [New] Choose whether to open directions to customers in Waze or Google maps.
+Option is located in LPAC's General Settings.
+* [Fix] Upsell banner moving position after settings saved.
+* [Fix] Address would not show in marker info window if no shipping zones exist on the website.
+* [Dev] You can now change the map locale using the `lpac_map_locale` filter.
+* [Dev] Customer's last order will no longer be their full formatted addresses, it will instead be the address line 1.
+This behavior can be changed using the `lpac_last_order_address` filter.
+* [Dev] Tested on WC v7.0-rc.2

+= 1.6.7 =

+* [Fix] Map was not centering on previous order's pin location for customized checkout pages that removed the default address fields.
+* [Dev] Changed minimum required PHP version to 7.4.

 = 1.6.6 =
 * [New PRO] Cost by Distance Range feature.
 [Learn more](https://lpacwp.com/docs/getting-started/plugin-settings/shipping/#cost-by-distance-range)
 * [Fix PRO] Store location selector was not showing in checkout page when option is enabled in Store locations area and cost by distance was enabled.